armukilan/aws-cloud-practitioner-notes/3. AWS services/Compute/AWS EC2.md

 # AWS EC2

-Secure and resizable compute capacity for virtually any workload - Amazon EC2 is a web service that provides resizable compute capacity in the cloud.
-It is designed to make web-scale computing easier for developers.
+- Secure and resizable compute capacity for virtually any workload
+- It is designed to make web-scale computing easier for developers.

-## Why Amazon EC2?

-Amazon Elastic Compute Cloud (Amazon EC2) offers the broadest and deepest compute platform, with over 750 instances and choice of the latest processor, storage, networking, operating system, and purchase model to help you best match the needs of your workload.
-We are the first major cloud provider that supports Intel, AMD, and Arm processors, the only cloud with on-demand EC2 Mac instances, and the only cloud with 400 Gbps Ethernet networking.
-We offer the best price performance for machine learning training, as well as the lowest cost per inference instances in the cloud.
-More SAP, high performance computing (HPC), ML, and Windows workloads run on AWS than any other cloud.

-### What can I do with Amazon EC2?

-Just as Amazon Simple Storage Service (Amazon S3) enables storage in the cloud, Amazon EC2 enables “compute” in the cloud.
-The Amazon EC2 simple web service interface allows you to obtain and configure capacity with minimal friction.
-It provides you with complete control of your computing resources and lets you run on Amazon’s proven computing environment.
-Amazon EC2 reduces the time required to obtain and boot new server instances to minutes, allowing you to quickly scale capacity, both up and down, as your computing requirements change.
-Amazon EC2 changes the economics of computing by allowing you to pay only for capacity that you actually use.
+- Allows you to launch VM (VM is an emulation of a physical computer usin software.
+Server virtualization allows you to easily create, copy, resize or migrate your server).
+- Multiple VM can run on same physical server, so you can share the cost with others.
+- When we launch a virtual machine, we call it an "instance"
+- Highly configurable
+	- Amount of CPU (Intel, AMD, and Arm processors)
+	- Amount of RAM
+	- Network bandwidth (400 Gbps Ethernet networking)
+	- OS (Windows, Ubuntu, Amazon Linux, MAC) (An AMI - Amazon machine Image is a predefined configuration for a VM)
+	- Attach multiple Block storage (EBS)
+- EC2 is the backbone of AWS - most of the service use EC2 - S3, RDS, DynamoDB, Lambda

 ## Benefits of Amazon EC2